 An all-new SX product line was also introduced in the late 1990s, which brought the basic ZX design into entry-level and mid-range priced boats.
 Customers had more than 35 new models to choose from throughout the mid ’90s, fitting the needs of all levels of anglers.

-In 1996, Skeeter was acquired by Yamaha Boat Company.
+In 1996 Yamaha Outboards acquired Skeeter.
 Teaming up with the most technologically advanced outboard engine company in the world brought new resources and advancements to Skeeter’s product line.

 In 1998, Skeeter celebrated 50 years as a bass boat company.